ArthurPV/config-vim/README.md

 ### Install vim plugins

 After installing Vundle.vim install the vim plugins.
-Start vim by entering vim on your terminal.
+Start vim by simply entering vim on your terminal.

-On the vim config I create a shortcut to install its packages more quickly execute: F7.
-But normally you have to type :PluginInstall on vim.
+You can then type :PluginInstall on vim or if you want to speed up the installation simply type F7.

 ### Install coc.nvim